christian-j-eid/MachineLearningProject/README.md

 This allows me to create larger weight vectors to classify the data.
 <img width="50" alt="LargerWeight" src="https://github.com/user-attachments/assets/8ee75159-4932-4866-92e9-7da98881ea30">

-Report shows test results using Perceptron, Linprog, Hard-SVM, and Soft-SVM on both linear and non-linearly classifiable data.
+The report shows speed & accuracy test results using Perceptron, Linprog, Hard-SVM, and Soft-SVM on both linear and non-linearly classifiable data using this feature space.

-On Support Vector Machine (SVM), quadratic programming with Hard-SVM, linear programming algorithms using feature mapping Kernels functions.

-Neural nets & Soft-SVM using Gaussian Kernel successfully classified data.
+I also use Kernalized algorithms for the Hard-SVM, which is applied when the loss function is calculation during gradient descent.
+Kernel algorithms do not use feature mapping and rely on the original training data, using them to classify new data.

+I compare results of feature mapping with Hard-SVM to using kernelized SVM with a Gaussian and Polynomial kernel function.

+Lastly, I created a larger neural net using backpropagation & the sigmoid acivation function, and compare that to the results of the Soft-SVM using Gaussian Kernelized hinge loss function.

+Report of results on test data shows that neural nets are capable of clearning to classify non-linearly classifiable data faster than the Gaussian Kernelized Soft-SVM.